Nicolas-Reyland/Chaikin3D/README.md

 # Usage

-To get help, use the ```./chaikin3d.py -h``` command.
+To get full help, use the ```./chaikin3d.py -h``` command.
-See the [additional info tab](#additional-info) to get info about how exactly to enter your values.

-For the rest of this README, let's consider the following words as synonyms: _polyhedron_, _mesh_, _model_.
-They might not mean the same thing, but repeating _polyhedron_ 10 thousand times is not cool either.
+### Steps
+There are three simple steps to this program :
+ - loading a mesh
+ - modifying the mesh
+ - rendering the results

 ## Loading the polyhedron

-Loading a polyhedron is the only thing you must do.
+Loading a polyhedron is the only thing you must do when using this program.
 You will get an error if you do not.
-If the only thing you do is loading a mesh, it will simply be drawn to the screen using the default settings.
+The default action is to render the mesh you load.

 ### Related Options: